Sarah and Alex’s intimate wedding in Forest of Nisene Marks turned out to be the greatest back up plan of all time.

-Nothing about Sarah and Alex’s ceremony went as originally planned.
-Sarah dreamed of exchanging vows in the enchanting forest of Limekiln State Park where Alex proposed.
-They booked camping spots 6 months ahead of time for their 10 closest friends to join them.
-But a month before their date, we realized the landslides and park closures in Big Sur were a looming cloud on our plans.
-After Pfeiffer Bridge collapsed, we were certain Highway 1 would not be re-opening to the public any time soon.
+These two originally dreamed of exchanging vows in the enchanting forest of Limekiln State Park where Alex proposed.
+They booked camping spots 6 months ahead of time for their 10 closest friends and family to join them.
+But a month before their date, Pfieffer Bridge collapsed with the landslides.
+We soon realized Highway 1 wouldn’t be re-opening to the public any time soon.

-It was disheartening to give up Big Sur, but everything seemed to fall into place the way it was supposed to.
-I did some long distance research on look-alike forests and recommended Nisene Marks in Santa Cruz.
-Sarah found an amazing yurt set above beautiful vineyards near Carmel to accommodate everyone.
-She was also able to get an incredible hair and make up artist willing to make the drive out last minute.
+At first it was disheartening to give up Big Sur, but everything kept falling into place.
+I researched look-alike forests and recommended Nisene Marks in Santa Cruz.
+Sarah found an amazing yurt set above the beautiful vineyards in Salinas.
+She also found an incredible hair and make up artist willing to make the last-minute drive.

 The day of the ceremony was so relaxed.
 I arrived to the yurt in the late morning to capture the quiet ritual of preparation.
-In a secluded grove at the top of the hill, Sarah and Alex shared a moment of meditation following their first look.
-Then we all piled into the cars to caravan our way up to the redwood giants in Aptos.
+In a secluded grove away from guests, Sarah and Alex shared a moment of meditation following their first look.
+Then we all caravanned our way up to the redwood giants in Aptos.

-Alex grew up participating in different types of spiritual ceremonies and opened with a prayer to the 4 directions, the same way his mom does.
-Then the floor was open to anyone who wanted to share their contribution.
-Everyone had such wonderful things to say that may or may not have resulted in tears.
-Sarah’s mom read a poem sent on behalf of Alex’s parents and surprised them by singing a song she felt a deep connection with.
+Alex opened with a prayer to the four directions.
+Then, the floor was open to anyone who wanted to share their words.
+Sarah’s mom read a poem from Alex’s parents and surprised them by serenading them with a song.

 It was a very different look and we had to hop some fences (thanks, Andrew!) but we got incredible unplanned photos!
 I would not trade the feeling and memory of our our day for anything in the world!
 It was everything I could have hoped for, and almost nothing I had planned.”